-The carting industry today has a proud heritage rooted in District Six where horses and carts were used to “smouse” (hawk) fish, fruit, vegetables, bottles and bones.
+The carting industry as we know it today has a proud heritage rooted in District Six where horses and carts were used to “smous” (hawk) fish, fruit, vegetables, bottles and bones.
 Horses were kept in community stables, traveled short distances with light loads and business was lucrative for the cart horse owner.

 This new carting industry led to the renting out of horses and carts and an increase in cart horse operators who had limited knowledge on how to properly care for and maintain a working horse.
 Consequently, badly shod, thin, overloaded, overworked and abused working cart horses became a common site on Cape Town’s roads.